 Volunteers can choose from projects through KayaVolunteering.com or African Impact.
 Volunteers are tasked with monitoring endangered species of Africa such as black rhino, elephants, cheetahs, and leopards within a private game reserve.

-Lodging for volunteers are shared cabins on the game reserve, and are fed three meals a day.
-Other things included are airport pickup, laundry service, 24 hour support, and transportation to and from your project.
+Lodging for volunteers have shared cabins on the game reserve, and are fed three meals a day.
+Other things included are airport pickup, laundry service, 24-hour support, and transportation to and from your project.